 ISAs (Individual Savings Accounts) have limits on the amount of money that can be paid into them.
 It’s recommended you don’t use these for Child Benefit.

-Post Office card account
+Post Office card accounts

-These accounts are specifically designed for you to receive benefits, state pension and tax credits.
+Post Office card accounts are specifically designed for you to receive benefits, state pension and tax credits.

 No other income can be paid into your Post Office card account, eg your salary.